 Employer Contribution: Under 35: 5% of gross salary; 35-49: 7.5% of gross salary; 50 & over: 10% of gross salary

-- TRS Plan 3: defined benefit plan (pension) & employee defined contribution for Faculty
+- TRS Plan 3: hybrid defined benefit plan (pension) & defined contribution for Faculty

 Employee Contribution: Varies from 5% to 15%

-In addition to their regular required retirement plan, employees can voluntarily participate in a 403(b) Supplemental Retirement Plan and set aside a portion of their income in Pre-Tax Elective Deferral or an After-Tax (Roth) Elective Deferral managed by TIAA-CREF.
+- 403(b) Supplemental Retirement Plan lets employee to set aside a portion of their income in Pre-Tax Elective Deferral or an After-Tax (Roth) Elective Deferral managed by TIAA-CREF.
 Agreements and amounts can be changed at any time.